 This is the charging provision of the IGST Act.
-It provides that all inter-State supplies would be liable to IGST at rate recommended by the Council and notified subject to a ceiling rate of 40%.
-The provision of this section is comparable to the provision under section 9 of the CGST Act and section 7 of the UTGST Act.
+It provides that all inter-State supplies would be liable to IGST at rate recommended by the Council and notified subject to a ceiling rate of 40 per cent .
+The provisions of this section are comparable to the provisions under section 9 of the CGST Act and section 7 of the UTGST Act.